-This prime rib recipe features a flavorful crust of garlic and fresh minced herbs.
-The prime rib is roasted to golden brown perfection and comes out tender and juicy every time.
+This slow roasted prime rib recipe features a flavorful crust of garlic and fresh minced herbs.
+The prime rib is cooked to golden brown perfection and comes out tender and juicy every time.
 The perfect main course for a special occasion!

-When the holidays roll around, I like to treat my loved ones to a special meal.
-In my opinion, there’s nothing more special than a prime rib roast.
+When the holidays roll around, I like to treat my guests to a special meal for Thanksgiving or Christmas dinner.
+In my opinion, there’s nothing more special than dinner recipes like prime rib roast.
 It’s so incredibly flavorful and also happens to be quite easy to make!

-Prime rib is section of 7 beef ribs known as a standing rib roast or a bone-in rib roast.
-A full standing rib roast usually weighs about 17 pounds and can be cut into smaller sections for purchase.
+Prime rib is section of 7 beef ribs called standing rib roast or a bone-in rib roast.
+A full standing rib roast usually weighs about 17 pounds and is often cut into smaller sections.
 Each rib can serve 2 people, although you can serve a rib to each person for a larger meal or for presentation purposes.
 In order to determine how many ribs you need for your meal figure out how many people you will serve.

-For the best quality of ribs, purchase your ribs from a butcher shop or a grocery store with a good butcher counter.
+For the best quality of ribs, purchase your ribs from a butcher shop or a grocery store with a good butcher counter in a USDA “prime” or “choice” grade.
 You can ask for the bones of the roast to be “frenched”, which means your butcher will cut away the fat and meat at the ends of the ribs for a nicer presentation.

 A tied standing rib roast on a sheet pan.